kchapelier/migl-input/README.md

 The methods `attach(domElement)` and `detach(domElement)` are exposed by the library.

-They take a domElement to be attached to or detached from, if non is given the methods are executed against the body of the document.
+They take a domElement to be attached to or detached from, if none is given the methods are executed against the body of the document.

 ```js
 input.attach(); // implicitly attached to the body